chaowang15/RGBDPlaneDetection/README.md

 ```
 - `-o` is running MRF optimization to refine planes.

+A shell script file *demo_RGBDPlaneDetection.sh* is provided here to run the code on a RGBD sequence.
+Just modify the corresponding paths and parameters to fit your need.

 ## Build
 In Windows, use Visual Studio to open sln file and compile and build the code.
+It tests successfully in Visual Studio 2010 on Windows 7 and 8.1.

 In Linux, you have to write MakeFile or CMakeLists file by yourself.

+## Running time
+Without MRF optimization, the execution code by Visual Studio 2010 runs at about 20 FPS (including data I/O) on RGBD images with resolution 640x480 in the computer with 12GB RAM and intel i7 processor.
+With MRF optimization, the same code runs much slower at about 7 seconds per frame on the same data.

 ## Output
 - Plane segmentation image in PNG